Diamondbacks' Joc Pederson: Sits against southpaw

-Pederson is out of the lineup for Monday's game against the Rockies.
+Pederson is out of the lineup for Wednesday's game against the Rockies.

-Pederson will miss out on a start at Coors Field since lefty Kyle Freeland is taking the mound Monday for Colorado.
-Blaze Alexander will serve as the designated hitter while Kevin Newman starts at shortstop.
+The lefty-hitting Pederson will take a seat for the fourth time in five games while the Diamondbacks once again face off against a southpaw (Austin Gomber) in the series finale in Colorado.
+Pederson should serve as Arizona's primary designated hitter against right-handed starting pitchers, but he'll give way to Ketel Marte with Gomber on the bump.

 More News